Straw bales don't just make livestock fodder and bedding. These inexpensive by-products of cereal harvests can…

 A stone path gives your backyard garden design a dreamy aesthetic.
 There are several types of stones to choose from and you can even mix and match different stones if you want.
 If you create a curved path, you have the recipe for a peaceful space.
 The only real downfall of using stones is that they’re on the expensive side and the installation is a little intense.

 Bricks are another popular choice for a path.
 They last a long time and planning the layout is pretty straightforward.

 Every beautiful backyard garden has a tree, plant, or handmade piece that stands out the most and becomes the highlight.
 It draws your friends and family in and makes you proud of all the work you’ve done.

 The Bottom Line

-Creating a gorgeous and healthy backyard garden gives you the freedom to be put together a space that’s all yours.
+Creating a gorgeous and healthy backyard garden design gives you the freedom to be put together a space that’s all yours.
 Take the time to design a garden you’ll love.

 To learn more, sign up for our newsletter here.

 Source of Featured Image: canva.com